plone/training/mastering-plone/code.rst

     git checkout views_3

 If you made any changes to the code you have to get them out of the way first.
-This inviolved two things
+This involves two things.

 .. warning::